SofijaErkin/basic-tool-mac/linux/ctags_and_taglist_for_vim_on_mac_or_linux.md

                                        " , Or: filetype plugin on

+Do not forget using `:PluginInstall` under `VIM` normal state to install

+plugin taglist!

 Also, we need to config the taglist plugin for `VIM`, just add the below config

 in `~/.vimrc`.

+for debian:

     " taglist